-99405 Camp Meeting Avenue Bridge over Trenton Line, CR 602
+99405 Route, CR 602--Camp Meeting Avenue Bridge over Trenton Line, CR 602 Mile Posts: 0.5-0.56

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 Υ S19 2030 N
+Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP-22 Y S19 2023 N

-Initiated by the Bridge Management System, this project will replace the "orphan" structure, which is in critical condition.
+Initiated by the Bridge Management System, this project will replace the "orphan" structure, which is in critical condition, built in 1889 and modified in 1914.
 The replacement of this structure will be designed so as not to preclude improvements needed to reintroduce passenger service to the West Trenton Line, as well as increasing the height of the bridge to allow the current tracks to be raised to address ongoing railroad operational issues, as identified in the NJTPA Grade Crossing Assessment Study.
 The current bridge provides a single lane of traffic, has steep grades on the approaches and has substandard vertical sight distance.
-The new bridge will be wider to accommodate two traffic lanes, and the grade and vertical sight distance will also be improved.
+The new bridge will be wider to accommodate two traffic lanes, and the grade and vertical sight distance will al

-99409 Recreational Trails Program
+99409 Route, --Recreational Trails Program

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 Υ AQ2 2030 N
+Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP-22 Y AQ2 2040 N